Zsailer/pythonic-science/zach/cheat-sheet.rst

 *possible causes*

 Check your colons at the end of the line!!
-This is true for conditions, functions loops, etc.
+This is true for conditions, functions, loops, etc.